oguzhan-dogru/RL_PID_Tuning/README.md

 # RL_PID_Tuning
-The Source code for Reinforcement  Learning  Ap-proach to Autonomous PID Tuning.
+The source code for Reinforcement  Learning  Ap-proach to Autonomous PID Tuning.

 Requirements.txt includes the packages to be used.